ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * (7) Workload 2 uses the access token (a) to access the external service in the other trust domain.

 There can be variations on cross domain workflows.
 For example, in step 3 the workload was able to use its Workload Identity Credentials to directly access an infrastructure service.
-It also may be possible for an workload to request an access token for an eternal service using its Workload Identity Credentials directly with an external token service.
+It also may be possible for an workload to request an access token for an external service using its Workload Identity Credentials directly with an external token service.

 ## Workload Identity Use Cases